balmoral/js-core/README.md

 Given there's a single universal github setting on Mac OSX, we have to edit `./git/config` to specify different github accounts.

-Do this immediately after `git init` and before push origin.
+Do this immediately after `git init` and before subsequent git commands.

 #### References